Ciancion/Bank-Tech-Test/README.md

 The goal of this tech test is to practice OO design and TDD skills.
 This project is written in JavaScript

-###Specifications
+### Specifications

-###Requirements
+### Requirements

--Be able to interact with code via the JavaScript console.
+- Be able to interact with code via the JavaScript console.
--Deposits, withdrawal.
+- Deposits, withdrawal.
--Account statement (date, amount, balance) printing.
+- Account statement (date, amount, balance) printing.
--Data can be kept in memory (it doesn't need to be stored to a database or anything).
+- Data can be kept in memory (it doesn't need to be stored to a database or anything).

-###User Story
+### User Story
 ```sh
 As a User,
 so I can manage my money,